dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 There are also changes to which declarations can be mixed in.

 A post-feature class can no longer be used as a mixin unless it's declared as a `mixin class`.
-In post-feature code, you can *only* mix in mixins.
+In post-feature code, you can *only* mix in `mixin` or `mixin class` declarations
-Pre-feature code is not changed, so some pre-feature classes can still be mixed in, and the SDK exception allows pre-feature code to pretend platfrom libraries are still pre-feature libraries.
+Pre-feature code is not changed, so some pre-feature classes can still be mixed in, and the SDK exception allows pre-feature code to pretend platform libraries are still pre-feature libraries.

-The rules for which declarations can be mixed in become:
+The formal rules for which declarations can be mixed in become:

-It's a compile-time error if *S* from library *K* is a declared mixin of a declaration *D* from library *L* unless:
+It's a compile-time error if a `class` or `enum` declaration *D* from library *L* has *S* from library *K* as a declared mixin, unless:
 *   `S` is a `mixin` or `mixin class` declaration _(necessarily from a post-feature library)_, or
 *   `S` is a non-mixin `class` declaration which has `Object` as superclass